 To that end Premiere Elements just tagged along behind the rest of the market as far as development and innovation went and which is why a few years ago, I was about to remove it from this website altogether.

 Up until a few versions back there was nothing particularly compelling about the software, it was always “just OK.”

 There was nothing that said, “Yes.
 If you are this kind of person or you want to do these types of projects, Premiere Elements is the one for you.”

-Somewhere around three versions ago Premiere Elements suddenly “snapped out of it,” regained consciousness and came up with a complete reconstruction and redesign of the program.
+Somewhere around three or four versions ago Premiere Elements suddenly “snapped out of it,” regained consciousness and came up with a complete reconstruction and redesign of the program.